Olusegun Obasanjo

 Born in the village of Ibogun-Olaogun to a farming family of the Owu branch of the Yoruba, Obasanjo was educated largely in Abeokuta, Ogun State.
-Joining the Nigerian Army, where he specialised in engineering, he spent time assigned in the Congo, Britain, and India, rising to the rank of major.
-In the latter part of the 1960s, he played a senior role in combating Biafran separatists during the Nigerian Civil War, accepting their surrender in 1970.
+He joined the Nigerian Army and specialised in engineering and served in the Congo, Britain, and India, rising to the rank of Major.
+In the late 1960s, he played a major role in combating Biafran separatists during the Nigerian Civil War, accepting their surrender in 1970.
 In 1975, a military coup established a junta with Obasanjo as part of its ruling triumvirate.
-After the triumvirate's leader, Murtala Muhammed, was assassinated the following year, the Supreme Military Council appointed Obasanjo as head of state.
-Continuing Murtala's policies, Obasanjo oversaw budgetary cut-backs and an expansion in access to free school education.
+After the triumvirate's leader, Murtala Muhammed, was assassinated the following year, the Supreme Military Council appointed Obasanjo as Head of State.
+Continuing Murtala's policies, Obasanjo oversaw budgetary cut-backs and an expansion of access to free school education.
 Increasingly aligning Nigeria with the United States, he also emphasised support for groups opposing white minority rule in southern Africa.
-Committed to restoring democracy, Obasanjo oversaw the 1979 election, after which he handed over control of Nigeria to the newly elected civilian president, Shehu Shagari.
-He then retired to Ota, Ogun, where he became a farmer, published four books, and took part in international initiatives to end various African conflicts.
+Committed to restoring democracy, Obasanjo oversaw the 1979 election, after which he transferred control of Nigeria to the newly elected civilian president, Shehu Shagari.
+Obasanjo then retired to Ota, Ogun, where he became a farmer, published four books, and took part in international initiatives to end various African conflicts.

 In 1993, Sani Abacha seized power in a military coup.
-Openly critical of Abacha's administration, in 1995 Obasanjo was arrested and convicted of being part of a planned coup, despite protesting his innocence.
+Obasanjo was openly critical of Abacha's administration and in 1995 was arrested and convicted of being part of a planned coup, despite protesting his innocence.
 While imprisoned, he became a born again Christian, with providentialism strongly influencing his subsequent worldview.
 He was released following Abacha's death in 1998.
-Entering electoral politics, Obasanjo became the PDP candidate for the 1999 presidential election, which he won comfortably.
+Obasanjo entered electoral politics, becoming the PDP candidate for the 1999 presidential election which he won.
 As president, he de-politicised the military and both expanded the police and mobilised the army to combat widespread ethnic, religious, and secessionist violence.
-He withdrew Nigeria's military from Sierra Leone and privatised various public enterprises to limit his country's spiralling debt.
+He withdrew Nigeria's military from Sierra Leone and privatized various public enterprises to limit the country's spiraling debt.
 He was re-elected in the 2003 election.
 Influenced by Pan-Africanist ideas, he was a keen supporter of the formation of the African Union and served as its chair from 2004 to 2006.
 Obasanjo's attempts to change the constitution to abolish presidential term limits were unsuccessful and brought criticism.
-In retirement, he earned a PhD in theology from the National Open University of Nigeria.
+After retiring, he earned a PhD in theology from the National Open University of Nigeria.

 Obasanjo has been described as one of the great figures of the second generation of post-colonial African leaders.
 He received praise both for overseeing Nigeria's transition to representative democracy in the 1970s and for his Pan-African efforts to encourage cooperation across the continent.
 Critics maintain that he was guilty of corruption, that his administrations oversaw human rights abuses, and that as president he became too interested in consolidating and maintaining his personal power.